karl vilgot hubertus vilhelmsson emneby :-)

 Footnotes

-1. If new ideas are clever linear combinations of previous ideas, it seems that artificial neural networks will be the ones coming up with most new theories and inventions by virtue of their computational speed.
+1. If new ideas are clever combinations of previous ideas, it seems that artificial neural networks will be the ones coming up with most new theories and inventions by virtue of their computational speed.

 Even Einstein, arguably the smartest person ever, got special relativity by combining Galilean relativity, the absence of an ether (as implied by the recently conducted Michelson-Morley experiment), and a fixed speed of light as given by the solution to Maxwell’s equations.
 As far as I can tell, all new “idea vectors” are constructed from previous “idea vectors” in some fixed-dimensional space.